 These programs also help students to teach them how they can aid victims and improve the school atmosphere.
 Many states have passed anti-bullying regulation to address harassment, bullying, and intimidation in schools.
 These laws promote the safety of the school, enhance truancy rates, and decrease school violence.

-- the problem of bullying in schools essay
+- effects of school bullying on children essay